Eight Examples of Workers Compensation Fraud

-Six healthcare professionals in California engaged in a complex game of workers' compensation fraud.
-The players included a hospital CEO, the CFO of a different hospital, two spine surgeons, a chiropractor, and a health care marketer.
-The hospital executives paid kickbacks to the spine surgeons and the chiropractor for patient referrals.
+Here's another case of workers' compensation fraud committed by providers.
+Five healthcare professionals in California engaged in a complex game of workers' compensation fraud.
+The players included a hospital CEO, two spine surgeons, a chiropractor, and a health care marketer.
+The hospital executive paid kickbacks to the spine surgeons and the chiropractor for recruiting patients for spinal surgeries.
 The physicians and chiropractor received a payment for each surgery.
 They hid the kickback payments by creating fake contracts for work they never performed.
 They also inflated the cost of medical implants used in the surgeries.

-The hospitals then billed workers' compensation insurers and the Department of Labor (which operates some federal workers' compensation programs).
-The fraud lasted for 15 years.
-During that time, one surgeon received over $5 million in kickbacks.
-The other surgeon and the chiropractor each received over $1 million.
+The hospital then billed workers' compensation insurers and the Department of Labor (which operates some federal workers' compensation programs).
+The fraud lasted for 15 years and generated substantial profits for the perpetrators.
+Between 2005 and 2013, the hospital billed insurers more than $580 million for spinal surgeries performed on over 4,400 patients.
 The conspiracy was discovered by FBI investigators, which dubbed it Operation Spinal Cap.
-All six defendants plead guilty to various fraud charges.
-All face prison sentences and must pay back the money they stole.
+All five defendants were charged with federal crimes.

 Bogus Translation Services

 Provider fraud may be committed by individuals other than medical professionals.
 In California, a woman who provided translation services to insurance companies was charged with workers compensation fraud in 2018.
 The woman obtained clients by paying kickbacks to an accomplice, a physician.
 The physician owned a business that provided medical and chiropractic services to workers injured on the job.